pulzze/autoflow-documentation/docs/Documentation/glossary.md

 ### JSON (JavaScript Object Notation)

-> JSON (JavaScript Object Notation) is a stringified consisting of object (key-value pairs), arrays, and nested structures.
+> JSON (JavaScript Object Notation) is a stringifie form of data consisting of object (key-value pairs), arrays, and nested structures.
 It is a lightweight data interchange format that is easy for humans to read and write, and easy for machines to parse and generate.

 ## K